Francis Xavier Dercum: Early life and education

-Life and career
+Career

-Dercum was born in Philadelphia, Pennsylvania.
-He was educated at the local high school and attended medical school of the University of Pennsylvania.
-He received his medical degree in 1877.
-He began his medical practice and served as a consultant pathologist at the State Mental Hospital in Norristown, Pennsylvania.
+He began his medical practice and served as a pathologist at the State Mental Hospital in Norristown, Pennsylvania.
 In 1879, at the University of Pennsylvania, he was a demonstrator in histology.
 In 1881, he was demonstrator in the physiology laboratory, and in 1882, he was an instructor in nervous diseases, also at the University of Pennsylvania.
-From 1883 to 1892, Dercum served as chief of the Nervous Disease Clinic (University of Pennsylvania).
-He joined the staff of the Philadelphia General Hospital in 1887.
-In 1911, he became a consulting neurologist at the hospital.
+From 1883 to 1892, Dercum served as chief of the Nervous Disease Clinic at the University of Pennsylvania.
+He took an unpaid role as neurologist at the Philadelphia General Hospital in 1887 and worked there for approximately 25 years.

+In 1885, he worked with Eadweard Muybridge to create some of the earliest motion pictures of medical subjects including many with neurological movement disorders including dyskinetic cerebral palsy, hemiparesis, poliomyelitis, tabes dorsalis, and tremor.

 Dercum pursued research endeavors.
 He studied the semicircular canals and, in 1879, he published an article on their morphology.
 In 1892, he was the first to publish a description of Adiposis dolorosa.
 He published over 200 articles including several textbooks, in the medical areas of anatomy, physiology, pathology, psychology, and therapeutics.

-In 1892, Jefferson Medical College (Philadelphia) established a Chair in nervous and mental diseases, and Dercum was the first occupant of the post (1892-1925, then Emeritus).
-He was a consultant to numerous psychiatric hospitals including the Pennsylvania State Hospitals at Wernersville and Norristown, and the hospital for the criminally insane at Fairview.
+He served as editor of A Textbook on Nervous Disorders which was the first multi-authored textbook in neurology.

+He accepted a role as professor of neurology at Jefferson Medical College in 1892 and became professor of nervous and mental illnesses in 1900.

 Dercum was active in many professional and learned societies.
-He was a founding member of the Philadelphia Neurological Society in 1884, and served as vice president from 1884 to 1885.
-He was president of the American Neurological Association in 1886, a fellow of the American College of Physicians, and a member of the American Philosophical Society in 1892.
+In 1878, he was elected a member of the Academy of Natural Sciences.
+He was a founding member of the Philadelphia Neurological Society in 1884.
+He was president of the American Neurological Association in 1886, and a fellow of the American College of Physicians.
+He was elected a member of the American Philosophical Society in 1892 and served as its president.
 He served as chairman for the section on Nervous and Mental Diseases of the American Medical Association in 1915.
 He held memberships in neurological societies in Vienna, Budapest and London, and was elected to the Neurological Society of Paris.
-In 1923, the French government awarded him the Chevalier of the Legion of Honor.
+In 1922, the French government awarded him the Chevalier of the Legion of Honor.

-During World War I, he served on the Pennsylvania Medical Advisory Board and the Medical Reserve Board, and lectured on neurology to medical officers of the U.S. Army and U.S. Navy.
+During World War I, he served on the Pennsylvania Medical Advisory Board and the Medical Reserve Board.
+He was fluent in French and German.

+In 1918, he treated Ima Hogg, the first lady of Texas, for severe depression.

+After President Wilson suffered a stroke in 1919, Dercum was called by Wilson's physician Cary T. Grayson to the White House to help treat him.
+Dercum diagnosed Wilson with a "severe organic hemiplegia" most likely caused by a thrombosis of the middle cerebral artery in the right side of his brain.
+Wilson's left leg and arm were flaccid and the left side of his face drooped.
+Grayson released a statement that was intentionally misleading, stating that Wilson was suffering from "nervous exhaustion".
+His true health condition was kept a secret from Congress, the public, and vice president Thomas Riley Marshall.